Healthdirect Free Australian health advice you can count on.

 What pain medicines can I take instead of opioids?

-You should talk to your doctor if your current medicines are not helping you control your pain, or if you're experiencing side effects.
+Talk to your doctor if your medicines are not helping you manage your pain, if you find you need to keep increasing your dose, or if you're experiencing side effects.

 Are there other ways to manage my chronic pain?

 Medicines alone are not the most effective way to treat chronic pain.
-It’s best managed using a combination of different approaches, which might include pain-relief medicines, but also strategies such as physiotherapy, exercise, relaxation techniques and building stress-management skills.
+It's best managed using a combination of different approaches.

 Will the recent changes to opioid laws affect my access to pain medicine?

-If you require opioid treatment for a long period of time, such as if you have cancer or are receiving palliative care, you'll still be able to receive your medication in the same way, with the same pack sizes, as you do now.
+If you need to take opioid pain medicine for a long period of time, such as if you have cancer or are receiving palliative care, you'll still be able to receive your medicine in the same way as you do now.

 Where can I get more information and support?

-• painHEALTH offers info, tips and personal stories to help with musculoskeletal pain.
+• Visit painHEALTH for information, personal stories and tips to help with management of musculoskeletal pain.

 • Visit Palliative Care Australia for support for people with pain during palliative care.